 Vance’s brand of economic nationalism — tariffs, reshoring, skepticism of foreign entanglements, cultural conservatism — fits the current Republican consensus.
 He has positioned himself as the intellectual architect of "national conservatism," combining populist economics with social conservatism and critique of liberal institutions.
 His Yale degree and working-class origins give him a unique biographical narrative.

-Challenges remain.
-His favorability ratings have been weaker than Trump's, partly due to controversies including remarks about "childless cat ladies" that drew significant backlash.
+Potential Republican rivals for 2028 include Marco Rubio (now Secretary of State), Ron DeSantis, and various Senate figures who may emerge over the next four years.
+On the Democratic side, potential 2028 contenders include Gavin Newsom, Gretchen Whitmer, and Josh Shapiro.
+Challenges remain for Vance: his favorability ratings have been weaker than Trump’s, partly due to controversies including remarks about "childless cat ladies" that drew significant backlash.
 His reversal from Trump critic to Trump champion raises authenticity questions with some voters.
 But with four years in the vice presidency to build a national profile, Vance begins 2025 as the clear heir apparent to the Trump coalition.

 Frequently Asked Questions